P3Modding/p3modding.github.io/src/0035-patches/0002-render-all-ships.md

         ret
 ```

-A call to `fixup_all_ships` has to be injected at `0x00451759` with the following assembly instructions.
+A jump to `fixup_all_ships` has to be injected at `0x00451759` with the following assembly instructions.
 #ADDRESSOFPATCH needs to be replaced with the address of `fixup_all_ships`.
 ```assembly
 # save regs